August 26, 2024

 Various professions and trades are customarily independent contractors available on a per-job basis.
 They have their own business identity and engage in business for profit on the open market.

-The Department of Labor also looks at what they call “economic realities.”
-The more dependent the worker is on a particular employer for income, the more they lean towards employee status.
+The Department of Labor also considers “economic realities.”
+The more dependent a worker is on a particular employer for income, the more they tend towards employee status.

 ABC Test vs. Common Law